-Humulus lupulus, commonly called hops, is a vigorous climbing vine famous for flavoring beer.
-This hardy perennial thrives across Europe, Asia, and North America, with vines reaching up to 20 feet tall.
+Humulus lupulus, commonly called hops, is a fast-growing climbing vine famous for flavoring beer.
+This hardy perennial grows throughout Europe, Asia, and North America, with vines reaching up to 20 feet tall.

 Common name(s): Common hop, hops, European hop, English hop.